jeisaRaja/Dcuss/README.md

 # Dcuss
 This is a simple web page made for Dcuss
-Dcuss is social media account that focus on sharing little but interesting knowledge You can access the website with this link: https://jeisaraja.github.io/Dcuss/
+Dcuss is social media account that focus on sharing little but interesting knowledge.
+You can access the website with this link: https://jeisaraja.github.io/Dcuss/